 Light Coming From the Front

 Now I will add a light source that comes from the front center towards the Text Layer.
-It is good to know that the distance and the intensity of the light source determines the opacity and the lenght of the shadow.
+It is good to know that the distance and the intensity of the light source determines the opacity and the length of the text shadow.

 The first thing that we have to do after the light is added, is to change the color of the text, making it a little brighter and also add a Gradient Overlay to the background.